BMC-CS-113/BMC-CS-113.github.io/labs/Lab04.md

 **QUESTION::** Implement the method and then run the tests you wrote earlier in the main method to test your implementation.

+You can use the `printList` recursive method we wrote in class to view the output of distances.

 ### Signing out
 Before leaving, make sure your TA/instructor have signed you out of the lab.
 If you finish the lab early, you are free to go.